-ACRONYMS AND OLD AGE
+ACRONYMS AND OLD AGE AND EVERYBODY

 Just as babies talk and walk at different ages so old people age at different rates.
 It is common to see the reflexes slow down, strength is diminished and movement is much slower.
 From my observations , in my tennis club while most older members suffer, there are one or two who avoid some or nearly all of these sign of aging, except short-term memory loss.
 Every senior of my acquaintance tells the story of going into the bedroom from the kitchen and not knowing why?
 Seniors can remember what they did 20 years ago but not what they did 20 minutes ago.
 Which leads me to the topic of this piece.